2003 California gubernatorial recall election: Recall election

-The movement took off when wealthy U.S. Representative Darrell Issa, a Republican representing San Diego, California, announced on May 6 that he would use his personal money to push the effort.
+The movement took off when wealthy U.S. Representative Darrell Issa, a Republican representing San Diego announced on May 6 that he would use his personal money to push the effort.
 All told, he contributed $1.7 million of his own money to finance advertisements and professional signature-gatherers.
 With the movement accelerated, the recall effort began to make national news and soon appeared to be almost a sure thing.
 The only question was whether signatures would be collected quickly enough to force the special election to take place in late 2003 rather than in March 2004.

 The Issa recall committee's e-mail stated that California Secretary of State Kevin Shelley, belonging to the same party as the Governor, resisted certification of the recall signatures as long as possible.
 By mid-May, the recall organization was calling for funds to begin a lawsuit against Shelley, and publicly considered a separate recall effort for the Secretary of State (also an elected official in California).
 By July 23, 2003, recall advocates turned in over 110% of the required signatures, and on that date, the Secretary of State announced that the signatures had been certified and a recall election would take place.
 Proponents had set a goal of 1.2 million to provide a buffer in case of invalid signatures.
 In the end, there were 1,363,411 valid signatures out of 1,660,245 collected (897,156 required).
 On July 24, Lieutenant Governor Cruz Bustamante announced that Davis would face a recall election.
 This was to be the second gubernatorial recall election in United States history and the first in the history of California.
 California's Constitution required that a recall election be held within 80 days of the date the recall petition was certified, or within 180 days if a regularly scheduled statewide election came within that time.
 Had the petition been certified at the deadline of September 2, the election would have been held in March 2004, the next scheduled statewide election.
 Instead, Bustamante had to select a date.
 He chose Tuesday, October 7, 2003, which was 76 days after the date of certification.